ConnorClifford/DIG4503/README.md

-# RapidAppLab0
+# RapidApp
-Lab 0 Submission for the Rapid Application Development Course
+Repository for all work related to the Rapid Application UCF course